mattbierner/blog.mattbierner.com/_posts/2016-06-13-na-naa-na-na-na-na-naa-naa-naa-na.md

 The result is a much more interesting three dimensional shape, that also better captures the progression of a game.
 It also mirrors the ever expanding nature of a Katamari.
 You can disable this expansion in the configuration menu by setting `inner radius` to 100.

 ## Movement Scaling
 Another parameter I experimented with is the damping of movements on the sphere.
-This effects the distance the marker moves at each step; less damping means that the marker moves further each step.
+This affects the distance the marker moves at each step; less damping means that the marker moves further each step.

 Increasing the damping takes us from this: